bijoutrouvaille/fireward/readme.md

 #### Method 2: Compile Yourself

 Download the [Haskell Stack tool](https://docs.haskellstack.org/en/stable/README/), `cd` into the project directory and run `stack install`.

+Stack will download and install the compiler and dependencies and put the `fireward` executable into the path given by `stack path --local-bin` command, which you may want to add to your `PATH`.
+If you have none of Haskell tooling installed, the build may take an unsupervised 30±20 minutes.

 ## Usage